wendywtchang/NLP-projects/README.md

-# Course Project
+# NLP Project
-> Each directory has one small project from courses in Uni!
+> Side projects of NLP works.
 > For detailed information, please click into the directory you're interested.

 ## Introduction